477: No Such Thing As ShatGPT

 school stopped teaching it except in like specifically in UPI language classes and and also like you can't type them into a calculator or a computer but then recently like within the last few weeks, it was announced that Unicode is actually going to be putting these numbers into its system.

-characters in computers and build calculators that use them and function.
+So you will be able to use Inupiat characters in computers and build calculators that use them and function.
 Very cool.

 It's incredible.
 Very cool.

 Do they have any ownership over this kind of new system?
-Like these kids?
+Like, these kids?
+Are they going to be

-There was, I haven't actually researched this, it's just the memory of there's a kid, I think he was a teenage, late teens, who, when he was being taught stuff from Newton's Principia, he discovered a mistake.
+There was, I haven't actually researched this, it's just a memory of there's a kid, I think he was a teenage, late teens, who, when he was being taught stuff from Newton's Principia, he discovered a mistake.

 No one had seen it.
 Just he's correcting Newton, which is an astonishing thing to do.